you-n-g/simplegpt.nvim/README.md

     - short cuts
     - [ ] Help function: You can press `?` to see the help menu for shortcuts.
       - Alternative implementation: [ ] Add shortcuts prompt around the box
+    - Add preview of the place holders inline
   - Navigation
     - [x] fast saving and loading(without entering name)
       - [x] remembering the filename in the background.